tintintti/tkt-akat-events/README.md

 - push to Heroku

 #### TODO:
+- list all info on participants for event creator
 - removing participants (front)
 - authentication & login
     - participants get a password/token in email so they can edit or cancel their registration
 - mailgun
     - email to participant when they register
     - email to participant who gets to attend from the queue when someone cancels
+    - verify email after sign up
+- date picker for event form